Everything was a blur in the next few seconds.

-Her inner-self peeked its ugly head.
-Sara paid no heed to her inner self.
+Sara’s inner-self poked her, though, paid no heed to it.
 But she didn’t try to deny the words.
 Who could stay steady after killing dozens of people every day?
 Sara could.
-She had learned to live that way since past two years.
+She had learned to live that way for the past two years.

 “As black as my heart,” Sara whispered.

 She turned the page and smelled the heavenly smell of the old page.
 She smiled silently reading the entry.

 There was nothing much.
 Just a few numbers and a line of sentence under the numbers.

 When she reached the white page, she pulled out a pen from her jeans and started jotting down on the paper.

 A soft smile played at her lips.
 Now she could rest with ease and be ready for tomorrow.